Nine Years In, it’s time to recharge this FAQ

 You can learn a lot when you stop talking and start listening….said the girl who never shuts up.

-Favorite story and Why
+Favourite Story and Why

 I have a favorite story, and it’s one I’ll tell one day.

-What Does Storytelling do for the World?
+What Does Storytelling Do for the World?

 On and on it goes.
-And if we stop telling stories then we’ll forget, and I never want to forget.
+And if we stop telling stories, then we’ll forget, and I never want to forget.
 Ever.

 Sending all my love,